Relating homotopy equivalences to conservativity in dependent type theories with computation axioms: Making the syntax of Propositional Type Theory into a category with attributes

 We recall that in an intensional type theory the family of the h-sets is closed under $\Pi$, $\Sigma$, and $=$ operations.
 The same holds in $\ptt$, i.e. whenever $\judge{\gamma}{A(\gamma):\type}$ and $\judge{\gamma,x:A(\gamma)}{B(\gamma,x):\type}$ are h-sets, the judgements: are h-sets as well.
 The proof works formally as in the intensional case.
 We refer the reader to \cite[Section 2.3]{rijke2015sets} and to \cite[Chapter 3]{hottbook}.
 Therefore, by induction on the complexity of an h-elementary type, we infer that:

 \begin{cor} Every h-elementary type is an h-set. \end{cor} and therefore, again by induction on the complexity of an h-elementary type, one proves that:

-\begin{remark} Every h-elementary type has h-propositional identities, hence every h-elementary context is a context with h-propositional identities.
-In particular, the results of \Cref{section2.4.II} continue being true for the family of h-elementary types and contexts. \end{remark}
+\begin{rem} Every h-elementary type has h-propositional identities, hence every h-elementary context is a context with h-propositional identities.
+In particular, the results of \autoref{section2.4.II} continue being true for the family of h-elementary types and contexts. \end{rem}

 By induction on the complexity of a canonical homotopy equivalence, one proves that: